RolfBremer/in-dexter/sample-usage.typ

 == Marking of Entries

-We have marked several words to be included in an index page at the end of the document.
+We have marked several words to be included in an index page.
 The markup for the entry stays invisible#index[Invisible].
 Its location in the text gets recorded, and later it is shown as a page reference in the index page.#index([Index Page])

 ```typ
     #index[The Entry Phrase]